 5. Focus on Building a Car Instead of a Rocketship

-As with any entrepreneur, there was a time when Eric Ries took baby steps to bring his big ideas into fruition.
+As with any entrepreneur, there was a time when Eric Ries took baby steps to bring his big ideas to fruition.
 For this reason, Ries is always quick to say that startups should be more realistic with their goals and objectives.

-How It’s Done – Ries says that instead of these complicated plans.
-Startups and entrepreneurs should create a feedback loop called “Build-Measure-Learn”.
-As you might expect, this means that the company will build something, measure its’ success and adjust accordingly.
+How It’s Done – Ries says that instead of these complicated plans, startups and entrepreneurs should create a feedback loop called “Build-Measure-Learn”.
+As you might expect, this means that the company will build something, measure its success and adjust accordingly.